carlossalim/AndroidVulnerabilities-/README.md

 numba: 0.43.0
 pyod: 0.6.8
 ```
-### Installing
+### The files

+The log_sample file is not part of the project.
+It contains an example of the system call log file that we used in our research.
+The complete log file can be downloaded from [DROPBOX](https://www.dropbox.com/s/vuzw50nijkdfagk/SySCallLog.zip?dl=0)

 ```
-The log_sample file contains an example of the system call log file that we used in our research.
-The complete file with log

 export_normal1_180sec.txt - Pre-processed file with Normal system calls export_normal2_180sec.txt - Pre-processed file with Normal system calls export_vulne_180sec.txt - Pre-processed file with vulnerabilities